fartbagxp/jump-host/README.md

 1. **[Ansible]** Restart the SSH service.

-At this point, we have a bastion host that we can securely SSH using the SSH key pair and the TOTP secret key.
+At this point, we have a bastion host that we can securely SSH into using the SSH key pair and the TOTP secret key.

 ![Multi-Factor Authentication with SSH](doc/google-auth)